 Center for Southeast Asia Studies

 The Center for Southeast Asia Studies is one of the oldest and most prominent academic centers concerned with Southeast Asian Studies in the U.S., having been established at UC Berkeley in 1960.
 As an Organized Research Unit, CSEAS functions as an administrative base for faculty research, for campus lecture and film series, for campus visitors and researchers from Southeast Asia, and for public outreach and international conferences.
 An advisory committee composed of UC Berkeley faculty members with research interests in Southeast Asia supervises the Center.
-There are currently eleven ladder-rank faculty at Berkeley affiliated with CSEAS as core faculty.
+There are currently nine ladder-rank faculty at Berkeley affiliated with CSEAS as core faculty.

 Since 2000, the Center has also been a U.S. Department of Education Title VI National Resource Center for Southeast Asia in consortium with the Center for Southeast Asian Studies at UCLA.
 As a joint center, UCLA and UC Berkeley form one of only seven Title VI National Resource Centers for Southeast Asia in the U.S., and the only such center in California.